 Keep Still – Run Faster

 In my late twenties I fell in love with a simple, straightforward way of practicing mindful meditation; a body based method of sitting in stillness, encompassing the breath within the whole physical structure.
-Practicing this form of keeping still made my running and racing seem quite easy.
+Practicing this form of keeping still actually made my running and racing seem quite easy.

 The way I was taught, the physical form of the sitting position was a modest attempt at expressing my Buddha nature rather than a direct a means of obtaining the right state of mind.
 To take the form itself was the purpose of the practice.
 When I had the posture, I had the right state of mind, so there was no need to try to attain some special state.